 For more than a decade, she was a contributing editor for Chain Leader magazine.
 Until it folded in 2010, she wrote the Storyboard coverage of breaking advertising campaigns, as well as business features on restaurant companies.

 Margaret has a B.A. in fine arts from Vanderbilt University and an M.S.J. from the Medill School of Journalism at Northwestern University.
-In her free time she takes courses at the Kellogg School of Management’s Center for Nonprofit Management, rescues wayward dogs, digs in her garden, hits the water on a stand-up paddleboard (working toward paddling in all 50 states and running Nashville Paddle Co.), organizes and competes in dragon boat races, makes hand-blocked hats and takes a lot of mental notes.
+In her free time she takes courses at the Kellogg School of Management’s Center for Nonprofit Management, rescues wayward dogs, digs in her garden and works on becoming a Master Gardener, hits the water on a stand-up paddleboard (working toward paddling in all 50 states and running Nashville Paddle Co.), organizes and competes in dragon boat races, makes hand-blocked hats and takes a lot of mental notes.